TL;DR

 - Every claim traces to a source line in the pasted material

-- The “what this means for us” suggests action, not analysis
+- The “what this means for us” suggests an action, not more analysis

-- Counter-positioning is a real move, not “be better”
+- The counter-positioning move is real and specific, not “be better”

-- Watch list has criteria for what would change your action
+- The watch list has a trigger for each entry: what change would alter your decision

 Common mistakes

-- Comparing only on features — competitors win on GTM, pricing, or distribution as often as features
+- Comparing only on features — competitors win on GTM, pricing, and distribution as often as on features

-- No “so what” — analysis without action is theatre
+- No “so what” — analysis without a decision is theatre

 FAQ

 - What about open-source competitors?
-Different dimensions — community size, governance, dependency footprint matter more than pricing.
+Use different dimensions — community size, governance model, contributor count, and dependency footprint matter more than tiered pricing.

 Related